-The evening sets over Lake Moultrie in Berkeley County.
+The evening sky settles over Lake Moultrie in Berkeley County.
 Named for governor and Revolutionary War hero William Moultrie, the lake was created in the early 1940s by Santee-Cooper.
 It covers 60,400 acres of land and is 14 miles across at its widest point.

 The lake is famous for its fish, having produced several world records.
 Because Lake Moultrie doesn’t ice over during the winter, it is a favorite year-round destination for fishers.
 You can access the lake through public boat ramps or by the Palmetto Trail, which winds around the lake’s dike system.